-- (AS) To discipline any licensee or other person participating in any gaming activity by ordering immediate compliance with this Code or Tribal Commission regulations and to issue an order of temporary suspension of any license issued under this Code, whenever the Tribal Commission is notified of a violation by any such person of this Code or any other applicable law. - (AT) To issue an order of temporary closure of any gaming activity or operation in the event the Tribal Commission determines that immediate closure is necessary to protect assets or interests of the Tribe, pursuant to Tribal Commission regulations, or whenever the Tribal Commission shall receive information from the National Indian Gaming Commission that a primary management official or key employee of a licensee does not meet the standards for being licensed under the IGRA. - (AU) To become self-regulating whenever the Tribe becomes eligible for a certificate of self-regulation under the IGRA. - 4.19 Annual Budget.
-The en banc Tribal Commission shall prepare an annual operating budget for all Tribal Commission activities and present it to the Council by August 15th of each year.
-The request of the en banc Tribal Commission shall be subject to the Tribal Appropriations Act.
+(AP) To discipline any licensee or other person participating in any gaming activity by ordering immediate compliance with this Code or Tribal Commission regulations and to issue an order of temporary suspension of any license issued under this Code, whenever the Tribal Commission is notified of a violation by any such person of this Code or any other applicable law.

+(AQ) To issue an order of temporary closure of any gaming activity or operation in the event the Tribal Commission determines that immediate closure is necessary to protect assets or interests of the Tribe, pursuant to Tribal Commission regulations, or whenever the Tribal Commission shall receive information from the National Indian Gaming Commission that a primary management official or key employee of a licensee does not meet the standards for being licensed under the IGRA.

+(AR) To become self-regulating whenever the Tribe becomes eligible for a certificate of self-regulation under the IGRA.

+4.19 Annual Budget.
+The Tribal Commission shall prepare an annual operating budget for all Tribal Commission activities and present it to the Council by August 15th of each year.
+The request under the GTB Appropriations Act shall be subject to the Tribal budgeting process.